PranayChowdhury00/e-commerce-frontend/README.md

-# 🛒 MERN Stack E-Commerce Website
+# 🛒  E-Commerce Website

-Welcome to the MERN E-Commerce project!
-This is a fully functional, modern e-commerce web application built using the MERN stack (MongoDB, Express, React, Node.js).
-The site allows users to browse products, add them to a cart, and go through a simulated checkout.
-Admins can manage products and users.
+## Project Description

+This e-commerce frontend, built with React and hosted on Vercel, offers a modern online shopping experience.
+Users can browse a diverse product catalog, view detailed product information, and manage their shopping cart by adding, removing, or updating items.
+The responsive design ensures seamless navigation on desktop and mobile devices.
+Additional features include a simulated checkout process (extendable with payment gateways) and optional search or filtering capabilities.

 ## 🌐 Live Demo